iampeterbanjo/dotfiles/README.md

-# config.fish
+# Dotfiles
-Configuration for fishshell
+Configuration files for stuff